rohitsharma19/rohitsharma19/README.md

 ---

 > _"Technology is most powerful when aligned with purpose, strategy, and people."_
-> — Rohit Sharma

 ---